Mats Eikeland Mollestad

 These problems aren’t glamorous, but they’re the ones that break production the fastest.
 The fix?
 Add smoke tests that run the pipeline end-to-end with tiny, synthetic datasets.

-The idea is simple: run your pipeline from start to finish using data that’s easy to generate and doesn’t require big hardware.
+The idea is simple: run your pipeline end-to-end using synthetic data that doesn’t need big hardware.
 The goal isn’t to prove the model is good — it’s to prove the pipeline still runs and still respects its expected input and output formats.

 With this approach, you can catch schema changes, broken preprocessing logic, or missing dependencies before you commit to running a full training job.